Rudy Peirce, M.A. E-RYT500, YACEP, AYT, LVCYT, has studied and practiced yoga and meditation for more than 30 years.

 Rudy was instrumental in creating the distinction of “gentle yoga” which transformed the way guest classes were structured.
 The characterization of daily guest classes as gentle, moderate or vigorous continues to this day.
 During his teacher training career, Rudy also created a mentoring program.
 He coached yoga teachers to hone their skills in the use of a developmental training method unique to Kripalu that is based on compassionate self-observation rather than typical trainer to trainee feedback.
 These teachers became mentors for other teachers, filling a need in the yoga teacher community and offering a unique skill set to professional yoga teachers.

 In 2010, Rudy developed and directed a yoga teacher 200-hour certification program with Ed Harrold of the ComfortZone in Delaware, which launched their Whole Self Yoga School.

-Rudy currently teaches Gentle Yoga programs at Kripalu Center several times a year, and offers Dynamic Gentle Yoga and advanced teacher training workshops throughout the northeast.
+Rudy currently teaches Gentle Yoga programs at Kripalu Center several times a year, and offers Dynamic Gentle Yoga and advanced teacher training workshops and an advanced teacher certification program throughout the northeast and east coast states.
 He leads Kripalu Center guest classes regularly, and a week-long yoga vacation in Tuscany every fall.
-He also teaches men’s yoga retreats, workshops and classes—a program he developed long before men’s groups and personal growth programs became popular—at Kripalu Center and around the northeast.
+He developed and taught highly acclaimed men’s yoga retreats, workshops and classes at Kripalu Center and around the northeast long before men’s groups and personal growth programs became popular.
 For those interested in a home practice, Rudy’s popular Gentle Series CDs are appropriate for anyone interested in yoga regardless of experience, flexibility or strength.